wazuh/wazuh-documentation/source/migration-guide/wazuh-indexer.rst

       }
       '

 #.
-Verify that the indexed data in Open Distro is now searchable and indexable in Wazuh indexer.
+Verify that the indexed data in Open Distro is now searchable and indexable in the Wazuh indexer.

 #.
 Uninstall Open Distro for Elasticsearch on all nodes.